sonata-project/SonataAdminBundle/UPGRADE-4.0.md

 UPGRADE FROM 3.x to 4.0
 =======================

+## Upgrade to Font Awesome 5

+Some icons have been renamed by Font Awesome, and the correct class is now `fas` or `fab` instead of `fa`, for example before you would have used `fa fa-edit`, and after `fas fa-edit`.

+Sonata includes the compatibility layer of Font Awesome 5 that ensure the old icons names from version 4 still works.
+So we encourage to upgrade the names of all your custom icons, but the old code should still work.

 ## Removed `famfamfam` icon set

 If you still need it, please set it up on your own!